-Tooth Sealants and Sealing your Teeth against future decay attack
+Tooth Sealants and Sealing your Teeth against future decay attack is sensible prevention.

 Tooth Fissure Sealants coat and protect teeth from surface attack.
 They are applied to all the little grooves and fissures often present in teeth, usually on the biting surface where decay starts first.